 Never underestimate your needs.
 A machine running at 100% will wear out prematurely.
 Here are our benchmarks:

-- Nightclub / Campsite / Large Hotel: Aim for a minimum of 80 kg to 100 kg / day.
+- Nightclub / campsite / large hotel: Aim for at least 80 kg to 100 kg / day.

-Always plan for a +20% safety margin compared to your average estimate.
-This will save you during heatwaves or busy Saturday nights.
+Always plan a +20% safety margin compared with your average estimate.
+It will save you during heatwaves or busy Saturday nights.

 III.
 The Technical Choice: Air or Water Cooling?

-This is the most important technical question for the lifespan of your appliance.
+This is the most important technical question for your appliance’s service life.

 |---|---|---|

-Verdict: If you build the machine into a closed bar, absolutely choose WATER.
-If the machine has ventilation, choose AIR to reduce your water bill.
+Verdict: If you build the machine into a closed bar, you must choose WATER.
+If the machine can breathe, choose AIR to reduce your water bill.

-At Comptoir du Froid, we have simplified the choice by grouping our machines into scalable ranges.
-All our machines are made of robust 18/8 Stainless Steel and use the ecological R290 refrigerant gas.
+At ChillerHub, we have simplified the choice by grouping our machines into scalable ranges.
+All our machines are made from robust 18/8 stainless steel and use eco-friendly R290 refrigerant gas.

-For domestic use, a small office, or without water connection.
+For domestic use, a small office or use without a water connection.